-|Lived 99.6 to 97 mya in South America||112-97 mya in North Africa||67 to 65 mya in North America and Mongolia|
+|Lived 99.6 to 97 mya in South America||Lived 112-97 mya in North Africa||Lived 67 to 65 mya in North America and Mongolia|

-|Huge skull with sharp teeth; powerful arms with three-fingered hands with claws||Long spines on back; long, narrow snout; powerful jaws with needle-like teeth||Strong back legs; tiny forearms; massive, thick skull; powerful jaws with serrated teeth|
+|Huge skull with sharp teeth; short arms and three-fingered, clawed hands||Long spines on back; long, narrow snout; powerful jaws with needle-like teeth||Strong back legs; tiny forearms; massive, thick skull; powerful jaws with serrated teeth|

 Big, strong and fast

 Pronounced jig-a-NOT-o-SOR-us, Greek for "giant southern lizard," the dinosaur is a member of the Carcharodontosauridae ("shark-toothed lizards") family.
 There is only one known species of the dinosaur: Giganotosaurus carolinii.
 It lived from 99.6 to 97 million years ago, during the early Cenomanian stage of the Late Cretaceous Period, or about about 30 million years before T. rex.

 First described in a 1995 study in the journal Nature, Giganotosaurus was, at the time, thought to be the largest carnivorous dinosaur.
 The specimen analyzed was up to 41 feet long (12.5 meters) from head to tail, and weighed between 6.6 and 8.8 tons (6 to 8 metric tons), the researchers estimated.